-Standoffs and screws (See Figure 4) are included with the cased coils for attachment to the Furnace.
+Standoffs and screws (See Figure 1) are included with the cased coils for attachment to the furnace.
 There are clearance alignment holes near the bottom of the coil wrapper.
-Drill screws are used to engage the Furnace top flanges.
+Drill screws are used to engage the furnace top flanges.
 The standoff is inserted into the cabinet alignment hole.
-The drill screws are inserted through the standoffs then screwed into the Furnace flange.
-The coil is always placed downstream of the Furnace airflow.
-The above instructions apply only if the coil is on top of an upflow Furnace
+The drill screws are inserted through the standoffs then screwed into the furnace flange.

+The coil is always placed downstream of the furnace airflow.

-DOWNFLOW INSTALLATION
+DOWNFLOW INSTALLATIONS